Overview

 Causes vaginal boils

-Bump on vaginal area or boils are caused by a staphylococcus (staph) infection.
+Bumps on vaginal areas or boils are caused by a staphylococcus (staph) infection.
 This type of bacteria commonly resides on the skin and inside the nose.
 The organism causes problems when it gets inside the body.
-When bacteria infect areas of the skin that has a break, a lump filled with fluid may form.
-As the body’s defense system tries to fight the infection, this can result in a pimple on the vaginal area, and blisters on groin area in the female or inner thigh boils.
+When bacteria infect areas of the skin that have a break, a lump filled with fluid may form.
+As the body’s defense system tries to fight the infection, this can result in a pimple on the vaginal area and blisters on the groin area in the female or inner thigh boils.

 Some causes of boils include: